Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(RSS feeds can help to improve your site’s user experience.)
+(Add RSS (Really Simple Syndication) feeds to improve your accounting site’s user experience.)

 Adding checklists and forms to your site is a great way to increase user engagement and add value to your audience.
-Forms and checklists can give them useful instructions and resources to perform necessary tasks.
-Checklists and forms are great business planning tools.
+Checklists and forms can give them useful step-by-step instructions and resources to get necessary tasks done.
+Checklists and forms can also be great planning tools.

-You can provide checklists and forms covering a range of topics such as:
+You can provide a range of online or downloadable forms and checklists (or links to these) covering topics such as:

 - Negative Gearing Checklist